LauranceLin/DB-Final-Project/README.md

 # FurAlert!

+## Install PostgreSQL

+This project uses PostgreSQL, preferably 15.5 or up.

 ## Backup Existing Database

+First, create a new database with the name `furalert`.

-In the root directory, run the following to restore our existing database:
+Then in the root directory, run the following to restore our existing database:
 Here we assume the username is postgres.

 ```